Department of Juridical Studies

 Department of Political Science

-All students in the Department study abroad in the fall semester of the second year.
-While overseas, they study the local legal system and experience the local culture using English.
+All students in study abroad in the fall semester of their second year.
+While overseas, they study the local legal system and English, meet new people, and experience other cultures.